openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 Build a specific module and its dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The options for the make command are OpenFHEcore, OpenFHEpke, OpenFHEabe, OpenFHEsignature, OpenFHEbinfhe (these correspond to core, pke, abe, signature, and binfhe modules).
+The options for the make command are OPENFHEcore, OPENFHEpke, OPENFHEabe, OPENFHEsignature, OPENFHEbinfhe (these correspond to core, pke, abe, signature, and binfhe modules).
 To install pke, enter

 ::

-    make OpenFHEpke
+    make OPENFHEpke

 Build a specific module + examples (available if BUILD_EXAMPLES=ON)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^